Montgomery Square

 Oh, a bicycle…when it was not only how you reached your destination but also what you chose to wear for your two-wheeled outing.
 In the early 1900s, cycling was booming, especially with the new ‘safety’ bike featuring a diamond-shaped frame, chain-driven rear wheels and air-inflated tyres.
 For women in particular, the mode of transport was popular and brought a new-found freedom.

-These photographs of proud owners and their bicycles are from the Nelson Provincial Museum, mostly from the Tyree Studio Collection.
+These photographs of bicycles and their proud owners are from the Nelson Provincial Museum, mostly from the Tyree Studio Collection.
 Operating from c.1882–1947, Tyree Studio was established by William Tyree, later joined by his brother Frederick.
 The business was then sold to their manager, Rosaline Frank.
 They specialised in studio portraits and recording civic occasions in Nelson (such as the Daffodil Parade, which featured decorated bicycles).

 The Tyree Studio Collection includes work from their own photographers, as well as some of Nelson’s earlier photographic studios dating back to the 1860s.
 The collection is one of the largest in New Zealand, and is now a national treasure inscribed onto the UNESCO Memory of the World Aotearoa New Zealand Register.